Azuritul/SwiftSyntaxQuickReference/README.md

 private func somePrivateFunction() {}
 ```

-* Cannot specify types directly for Tuple, the type is deduced from the most restrictive type in the tuple automatically.
+* Cannot specify access control modifier directly for Tuple, the modifier is deduced from the most restrictive type in the tuple automatically.

 ## Generics